beauvais/content_production/how-to-content-plan.md

   * Defining the team \(and what each person will do\)
   * Setting a date for publishing and reviewing

-You can also collaborate on a content plan via Slack once you've created the content-plan doc in Google Drive \(see below\).
+You can also collaborate on a content plan via Slack once you've created the content-plan doc in Google Drive.

 ## Define the purpose and audience